hussain033/Leaf-image-classification/README.md

 The Leaf Image Classification project provides an effective solution for plant species identification.
 By leveraging transfer learning with MobileNet_v2 and applying data augmentation, the model achieves an impressive accuracy rate.
 This system serves as a valuable tool for users seeking to identify and learn about plants.

+## Contribution

+Our immediate focus is on expanding the project's capabilities to encompass a wide array of leaf species.
+While it currently excels at recognizing 12 different species, our ultimate goal is for it to become the primary tool for recognizing a wide range of leaves.

+We invite you to experience the project firsthand and welcome your contributions as we continue refining and evolving this remarkable solution.

+If you are willing to contribute to the project, email me: hmohamedhussain2004@gmail.com.